Locations Manager(s): Robert C. Decker

 The 7-11 where Broderick played video games may have been in a NW Seattle neighborhood known as "Richmond Beach".
 Can anyone confirm?

-The high school was the Snohomish High School (you can see the name written above the door of the building he runs into) in Everett, a small city/town north of Seattle.
+The high school was the Snohomish High School (you can see the name written above the door of the building he runs into) in Snohomish, a small city/town north of Seattle.
 [Thanks to Michael Busick]

 The high school used in War Games was not in Everett, it is actually El Segundo High School, in El Segundo, California.
 Here's the school website